sfinnie/helloLSP/readme.md

 ### Cleaning up

-The skeleton extension implement multiple commands for illustration.
+The skeleton plugin implements multiple commands for illustration.
 We don't need them here, so they can be removed.
+If you run the plugin in a development instance and type `ctrl-shift-p` then enter "countdown" in the dialogue box, you should see several options like "Count down 10 seconds [blocking]".
+We don't need those.
 That needs changes in 2 places:

 * `package.json`, which declares the commands the plugin supports
 * `server.py` which implements them.